-Employees who have made application within the fourteen (14) days, but who are not accepted as a member of the Union, shall be the first to be laid off, providing there is a Union member on the project who is qualified and willing to do the job being done by the workman not yet a member of the Union.
+Employees who have made application within the fourteen (14) days, but who are not accepted as a member of the Union, shall be the first to be laid off, providing there is a Union member on the project who is qualified and willing to do the job being done by the worker not yet a member of the Union.

-When an employee suffers a compensable injury, he shall be entitled to re-employment with the same Employer when he receives a clearance to return to work from his doctor or the Workers' Compensation Board, providing the project is still in operation and there is work in his classification.
+When an employee suffers a compensable injury, they shall be entitled to re-employment with the same Employer when they receive a clearance to return to work from their doctor or WorkSafeBC, providing the project is still in operation and there is work in the employee's classification.